FaserF/hassio-addons/.unsupported/xqrepack/DOCS.md

 ## 📂 Folder Usage

 - `/share`: Used for `firmware_path`.
-This is where the add-on looks for the original firmware and where the modified firmware will be saved.
+This is where the app looks for the original firmware and where the modified firmware will be saved.
-- `/data`: Used internally by the add-on for persistent meta-data storage.
+- `/data`: Used internally by the app for persistent meta-data storage.

 ## Support